Matikhrü Massacre: Matikhrü Massacre

-On 6 September 1960, the 16th Punjab Regiment posted at Kangjang Village reached Matikhrü Village at around 10:00 a.m. and surrounded the village in three rings to prevent any from escaping.
+On 6 September 1960, the 16th Punjab Regiment posted at Kanjang Village reached Matikhrü Village at around 10:00 a.m. and surrounded the village in three rings to prevent any from escaping.
 All the villagers were then ordered to gather in one place with men folk were separated from women and children.
 The soldiers then started to hit the villagers with their gun butts demanding where the undergrounds are hiding and where the arms and ammunitions were kept.

 Then the men were made to continuously jump and do sit-ups for more than five hours in the blistering sun.
-Wooden logs were rolled on their bodies and boiling water were poured on them.
+Wooden logs were rolled on their bodies and boiling water was poured on them.
 By late afternoon all women and children were threatened to leave.
 Then the Indian Army dragged all the men inside the house of the village chief where nine of them were butchered and beheaded to death.

 Thah, the chief in his last words shouted to his men:

-“It is a man's pride to sacrifice for his birth right, and I shall never surrender nor compromise.
+“It is a man's pride to sacrifice for his birthright, and I shall never surrender nor compromise.
 I am ready to sacrifice my life for the future generation of the Nagas.”

 In the melee, one managed to escape by pushing through the rear door.
 The soldiers sprayed bullets at him but he could manage to outrun them.
 He died a few days later due to Post Traumatic Stress and his injuries.

 The Indian soldiers later burnt the dead bodies inside the house along with the entire village and the granaries to ashes.